Upgrading the .NET Core 3.0 React SPA Template Frontend to Celery Architecture with Hooks

 /* ... */

-3. The imports for all the components need to be updated and shifted to use default imports (see this article Named Export vs Default Export in ES6 by Alankar Anand.
-Ensure the imports are shifted like this:
+imports (see this article Named Export vs Default Export in ES6 by Alankar Anand.
+Ensure the imports are shifted like this:// old import style (named export)

 import { Counter } from '../../routes/Counter';